The M verdict on Batman v Superman: Dawn Of Justice

 The opening shows a different perspective of Man Of Steel's final battle in Metropolis - during which Superman and Zod smash and zap through buildings (presumably killing thousands) - and it hits on many levels.

-It's thrilling and shows just how terrifying such a battle would be from a mortal's street-bound POV.
+It's shows just how terrifying such a battle would be from a mortal's street-bound POV.

 It's also director Zack Snyder directing in a realistic setting for the first time since Dawn Of The Dead.

-This version of Snyder has been missing since he broke out with that zombie film in 2004.
+It's a version of Snyder which has been missing since he broke out with that zombie film in 2004.

 THE NEW GUYS